 The shift from Google to Amazon as an e-commerce search engine is already happening.
 About 46.7% of U.S. internet users now start product searches directly on Amazon.
 That number towers over Google’s 34.6%, as reported by Digital Commerce 360.
 It is similar to the idea of one-stop shopping, mainly since 41% of shoppers prefer to proceed with their purchase at Amazon.
 Only 28% of the shoppers who begin their product search on a traditional search engine would go on to buy directly from Amazon.

 - Shoppers in the on-demand economy look for speed, convenience and quality in their product searches.
-That’s why they’re turning to visiting a marketplace for searches over traditional search engines.
+That’s why they’re turning to visiting a marketplace for searches over traditional product search engines.

 - About 54% of U.S. internet users start their product searches directly on Amazon versus 34.6% of users choosing Google.